en

 Be transported back to a Japanese ancient town.

-Opened December 2019, this new Japanese-old-town-themed commercial facility has over 16 restaurants.
+Opened in December 2019, this new Japanese-old-town-themed commercial facility has over 16 restaurants.
 You will enjoy the atmosphere while tasting delicious foods and drinks.

 Kanayama Komachi (金山小町)